Most of the time it’s easy to publicise our work — we just send out a link and say “we did this”.

 A bespoke meeting planner for an international delegation of ministers

-In just a day or two we developed a meeting planner for an international ministerial conference.
+In just a few days we designed and developed a meeting planner for an international ministerial conference.
 The organisers wanted to ditch their cumbersome spreadsheets for a bespoke solution to schedule meetings between delegates, keep track of aides’ details and share background information on attendees.
 We tailored our platform around the precise requirements of our client, using Craft CMS to manage user accounts and data, but designing a custom interface to keep creation and editing schedules super-simple.

 A complex intranet for one of the UK’s biggest architecture practices

-One of our larger projects has been Jicwood — the intranet for Sheppard Robson.
+One of our larger projects has been Jicwood — the intranet for Sheppard Robson, one of the UK’s biggest architecture practices.
 Jicwood (pictured) includes scores of pages of technical documentation, standard forms, staff directory and seating plans for hundreds of employees at multiple locations, internal news and events, transport and weather widgets, social media feeds and resource links.

 The platform is hosted internally by the practice for absolute security and syncs daily with the Active Directory for minimal user management.